2024–present Serbian anti-corruption protests: Start of the corruption probe

 On 5 February, five simultaneous protests were held in Belgrade.
 Pensioners protested at Republic Square in support of the students. medical workers protested in front of the Zemun hospital, students gathered in front of the Ministry of Education, another group of students blocked the central street in Banovo Brdo, and employees of the public transit company GSP protested in front of the company headquarters in Dorćol.
 Students announced a large protest to be held on 15 February in Kragujevac, on the anniversary of the Sretenje Constitution.
 Medical and social workers union "Nezavisnost", with around 2,500 members in Niš, officially supported the students and their demands.
 Professors and teachers protested in Leskovac.
 Citizens also protested in Sombor, where students were joined by medical workers and local librarians.

-On the same day, "Forbes Serbia" published the statement the former Minister of Construction, Goran Vesić, gave to the prosecutor on 22 November 2024.
+On the same day, Forbes Serbia published the statement that the former Minister of Construction, Goran Vesić, gave to the prosecutor on 22 November 2024.
 Vesić stated that he does not consider himself responsible, nor could he in any way contribute to the accident, as well as that "the station was not put into operation just because he came to the opening."
 He denied that the vestibule (main hall) of the station was commissioned on his order.
 Vesić mentioned that in March 2022, the first part of the station was put into operation, i.e. the platforms and tracks and the part of the station that passengers used until the vestibule was put into operation.
 And then a ceremony was organized.
 "At that time, there was no use permit" the statement reads.
 The statement also describes the procedure for the internal acceptance and handover of Wing B in June–July 2024, from the Chinese consortium as a contractor to the Serbian Railways Infrastructure as an investor.
 Vesić said that he found out about the memo, which stated that after the internal reception, passengers will be able to use lobby B, only after the canopy fell.
 Describing the process of internal reception in more detail, the former minister said that his ministry was not mentioned anywhere in the mutual communication regarding the handover, and that his assistant Anita Dimoski was familiar with the correspondence because she was always named as the recipient of the emails.
 Concluding the description of the events surrounding the handover, he stated that the handover took place on July 4, 2024, and that the use of the lobby was enabled from that day.